-The chassis and body manufacturer(s) shall certify, upon request to the Mississippi Department of Education, that (their) product(s) meets Mississippi's minimum standards on items which are not covered by certification requirements of 49 CFR, Part 567:
+The chassis and body manufacturer(s) shall certify, upon request to the Mississippi Department of Education, that (their) product(s) meets Mississippi's minimum standards on items which are not covered by certification requirements of 49 CFR, Part 567: Certification.

-Certification.

-CHILD CHECK SYSTEM - (not brand specific)
+CHILD CHECK SYSTEM

-All school buses shall be equipped with a child check system ~~that shall require the driver to walk through the bus to look for all children before leaving the bus.
+All school buses shall be equipped with a child check system that shall require the driver to walk through the bus to look for all children before leaving the bus.
 The driver shall go to the rear of the bus to deactivate the system.
-A child check system shall be provided meeting the following specifications:~~